Comparing employment from the BLS household and payroll surveys

 This documentation is intended to help data users better understand the differences in the two employment measures as well as trend divergences that sometimes occur.

 Recent trends in household and payroll survey employment

-payroll survey employment.
-See the Appendix for information about how the adjusted employment research series is developed.
+See the Appendix for more information about the adjusted household survey employment research series.

 Comparison of survey concepts, definitions, and methodologies

 The major features and distinctions of the two surveys are shown below.

 Comparing employment trends from the two surveys